 Students who have received a grade of "D" or "F" in more than 6 hours in the ADN curriculum will receive a 10-point deduction.
+Enrollment in any program of nursing will result in a 5-point deduction if program was not completed successfully.

-4. Each required science course: A=3 points B=2 2 points C=1 point
+4. Each required science course calculated with Quality Points: A=3 points B=2 points C=1 point

-Sciences completed with labs.
-POINTS Anatomy and Physiology I with Lab or upper-level equivalents Anatomy and Physiology II with Lab or upper-level equivalents Microbiology with Lab or upper-level equivalents Total: Iotal.
+SCIENCES COMPLETED WITH LABS.
+POINTS Anatomy and Physiology I with Lab or upper-level equivalents Anatomy and Physiology II with Lab or upper-level equivalents Microbiology with Lab or upper-level equivalents Total:

-\ NOTE: Cumulative Points are not rounded.
+NOTE: Cumulative Points are not rounded.

-5. Preadmission examination.
+5. Admission examination.

-Preadmission Examination Cumulative Score POINTS
+ADMISSION EXAMINATION CUMULATIVE SCORE POINTS

 85% and above 5

 80% - 84% 4

 75% - 79% 3

 70% - 74% 2

 65% - 69% 1

 64% and below 0

 Points Awarded: